blesta/items/README.md

 )
 ```

-### ItemMap
+### Map

-ItemMap combines the values from one item with the keys of another item.
+Map combines the values from one item with the keys of another item.
 The result is a new item consisting of only the mapped keys and matching values.

 ```php